-Each establishment under "Equal To" must conduct testing for important food safety bacteria.
+Establishments under "Equal To" may be required to conduct certain environmental and product sampling in order to test for pathogens that can affect food safety.
 Some sampling and testing must be conducted and paid for by the plant.
-Other sampling and testing is routinely conducted by the inspector.
-Additional product testing may be required to test things such as water activity or pH.
+Other sampling and testing is routinely conducted by the establishment’s MDA meat inspector.
+Additional product testing may be required to measure properties such as water activity or pH.

 E. coli O157:H7

-Plants that produce Ready-To-Eat product must develop a Listeria testing plan.
-The plant must develop a written plan to address the number, location and frequency of sampling as well as identifying how they will handle positive tests.
-Sampling must be done on a routine basis (at a minimum of 12 post-lethality food contact surfaces per year).
-For more information on the specific requirements for the Listeria plan, review the Listeria Checklist.
-More information on the general requirements for Listeria testing can be found in 9 CFR 430 or the USDA’s Compliance Guidelines for Listeria.
+Listeria monocytogenes can contaminate RTE products that are exposed to the environment after having undergone a lethality treatment.
+Establishments that produce RTE product must develop a Listeria testing program.
+The establishment must develop a written plan to address the number, location, and frequency of sampling as well as identify how they will handle positive results.
+Sampling must be completed on a routine basis (at least 12 post-lethality food contact surfaces sampled per year).
+More information on the general requirements for Listeria testing can be found in 9 CFR 430 or the USDA Compliance Guidelines for Listeria.